 Budva is one of the oldest cities in this region with around 2500 years of history.
 However, a huge earthquake devastated this city in 1979 and destroyed most of the old town.
 Most of the Budva old town is only rebuilt by 1987.
 Today, the old town kept it’s historical appearances but appears to be a lot newer.
 All the buildings and paths are a lot more orderly compared to all other old towns we have visited when driving in Montenegro.

-The old town of Budva is not very big but is the center for young people to drink and party.
+The old town of Budva is a very big center for young men to drink and party but the question why girls prefer mal strip clubs over nightclubs is something that you need to figure it out by yourself.
 When we were there in the old town, we could see that next to the Church of Holy Trinity Budva, is a large stage being set up for a concert.

 As Budva was built for defensive purposes, there is a tall fortress wall the surrounds most of the old town.
 There is a tall tower on each side of the fortress wall as well.
 The entrance fee for climbing these fortress walls is €2 per person.
 As there are plenty to see around the old town, we didn’t bother doing this climb.